asift91/Manual_Migration/option2.md

 	cp -R /etc/nginx /home/azureadmin/storage/configuration/nginx
 	cp -R /etc/php /home/azureadmin/storage/configuration/php
 	```
-	- If the web-server used is Apache instead, copy all the relevant configuration for Apache to the configuration directory.
+	- If the webserver used is Apache instead, copy all the relevant configuration for Apache to the configuration directory.

 -  **Create a backup of database**
-	- If you already have mysql-client installed ,skip the step to install mysql-client.
+	- If you already have MySQL-client installed ,skip the step to install mysql-client.
-	- If you do not have mysql-client installed on the database instance, now would be a good time to do that.
+	- If you do not have MySQL-client installed on the database instance, now would be a good time to do that.

 	```

 	sudo -s

-	# command to check mysql-client is installed or not
+	# command to check MySQL-client is installed or not

 	mysql -V

-	# if the mysql-client is not installed, install the same by following command.
+	# if the MySQL-client is not installed, install the same by following command.

-	sudo apt-get install mysql-client
+	sudo apt-get install MySQL-client

 	#following command will allow to you to take the backup of database.